 Hudson is now cancer-free and wants to spread the word about the importance of getting the HPV vaccine to prevent cancer.

 “It’s important to me that people know this issue is serious, but prevention is possible.
 As a two-time cancer survivor, I’m proud to be working with the Prevent Cancer Foundation to help bring awareness to the link between viruses and cancer.
 Bringing awareness to the HPV vaccine and its ability to prevent at least six types of cancer is truly stopping cancer before it starts.”

 There is now a vaccine available to protect people from HPV and the six types of cancer it causes.
-The Centers for Disease Control and Prevention (CDC) recommends the vaccine for all girls and boys ages 11-12, the time when the vaccine is most effective, and the FDA has now approved the vaccine for men and women up to age 26.
+The Centers for Disease Control and Prevention (CDC) recommends the vaccine for all girls and boys ages 11-12, the time when the vaccine is most effective, and a catch-up option is now available for young adults.
 In addition to the vaccine, the Prevent Cancer Foundation® recommends women begin regular cervical cancer screening at age 21 and follow up with a Pap test every three years.
-Women ages 35-65 should have a Pap test combined with an HPV test every five years, or a Pap test every three years.
+Women ages 30-65 should have a Pap test combined with an HPV test every five years, or a Pap test every three years.

 About Think About the Link®